MoamenWalid/mogi/README.md

 mogi up enhances your workflow by providing a convenient way to manage your Git branches and commits, making collaboration and version control more efficient.
 ````

-// likes in new branch as like in
-// created a new branch and delete it in now is created in how it work right now is liked now align devs